 Time: 2 hours

-The Blue Trail starts behind the restroom building and heads downhill on a gradual slope as it works its way towards a small creek called Primrose Brook, reaching it after only a quarter mile.
-At this point it intersects and temporarily merges for a short distance with the White Trail (aka the Grand Loop Trail).
-A directional sign is not very clear about which way to turn, but if you look closely, you will see a tree on which two blue squares that stair-step to the left have been painted.
-These paint splotches are known as blazes and they serve as Hansel and Gretel breadcrumbs for you to follow.
+The hike starts behind the restroom building, and from there the trail heads downhill on a gradual slope for a quarter mile towards a small creek called Primrose Brook.
+At the creek it intersects and temporarily merges for a short distance with the White Trail (aka the Grand Loop Trail).
+The directional sign at the intersection is not very clear about which way to turn, but if you look closely, you will see a tree on which two blue squares that stair-step to the left have been painted.
+These paint splotches are known as blazes, and they serve as Hansel and Gretel breadcrumbs for hikers to follow.
 A double blaze indicates a turn; a stair-step to the left indicates a left turn.
+And of course blue paint marks the route of the Blue Trail.

-Before coming to where the Blue and White trails diverge, you will pass a small pond with a bench along the shore.
-This is Cat Swap Pond, and Primrose Brook supplies the water, but I am not sure if this is done by a natural or man-made dam.
+Before coming to where the Blue and White trails diverge, there is a small pond with a bench along the shore.
+This is Cat Swamp Pond, and Primrose Brook supplies the water, but I am not sure if this is done by a natural or man-made dam.

 The intersection with the Inner Loop Trail comes about .75 mile from the parking lot.
-If you want to cut the hike short, take a sharp right at this intersection to head over to Old Camp Road Trail, otherwise continue straight towards the Outer Loop Trail, which is where I was heading.
+As mentioned earlier, if you want to cut the hike short, take a sharp right at this intersection to head over to Old Camp Road Trail, otherwise continue straight towards the Outer Loop Trail, which is where I was heading.

 There is one last intersection with another trail that leads to the park boundary before the Blue Trail begins to curve around to the south on the Outer Loop Trail.
 There are houses in this area, so I am guessing this provides trail access for the local residents.
 Take a right just past the gate to continue the hike.

-The Outer Loop Trail starts off as a gravel path, but quickly becomes a dirt road.
-From the tire tracks, I’m pretty sure that park Rangers drive on the trail, which is why a gate was at the entrance.
+The Outer Loop Trail portion of the Blue Trail starts off as a gravel path but quickly becomes a dirt road.
+From the tire tracks, it appears that park Rangers drive on the trail, which is why a gate was at the entrance.

-At the 1.25-mile mark on the hike—a quarter mile from the turn at the gated intersection—is an information panel and monument marking the slope where a brigade of New England troops under the command of John Stark camped during the winter of 1779-80.
+At the 1.25-mile mark on the hike—a quarter mile from the turn at the gated intersection—is a wayside exhibit and monument marking the slope where a brigade of New England troops under the command of John Stark camped during the winter of 1779-80.

 After a few thousand men died at Valley Forge in the winter of 1777-78 partially due to camping in low-lying terrain that was subject to poor drainage, General George Washington’s Continental Army learned to build camps on the slopes and tops of hills.
 This is why the Stark’s Brigade made its camp on the slopes of Mount Kemble, a small mountain the Inner and Outer Loop trails circle around.
 The trails do not climb to the summit, but they do rise high enough to provide a view of the valley where houses of suburban Morristown are situated.